Links

 • Damselfly Press

-A new journal that “seeks to promote exceptional writing by women whose voices have not yet been heard.”
-Uses WordPress and has an RSS feed.
+“Seeks to promote exceptional writing by women whose voices have not yet been heard.”

 • Dark Sky Magazine